pudjamansyurin/gen-core/README.md

   - [ ] Remove un-necessary GPIO pin to HMI-2 (replaced by CAN)
   - [ ] Make 6 pin connector same (Fingerprint & CAN)
   - [ ] Change audio jack connector
+  - [ ] Give more space between each connector
 - [ ] EEPROM:
   - [ ] Change the footprint
 - [ ] Li-ion Charger: